giordanorn/track-my-orders/README.md

 At the very first time you track an order, it will keep a backup file to be using to compare to any new changes.

-In case of a change is deteced, it will try to send an email to the referred email in `mailto`.
+In case of a change is detected, it will try to send an email to the referred email in `mailto` file.
 This is totally optional once you can just change the script to be notified the way you prefer.
 For instance, get notified by `notify-send` command.

 # Tips
 You might want to keep it running in the background without explicitly run it.
 In this case, you just need to create some script like: